acryldata/datahub-classify/datahub-classify/README.md

 ### API Output
 API returns two objects:
-- `table_similarity_score` - This is a instance of SimilarityInfo which contains 'score' and 'prediction_factor_confidence'. 'score' is the overall semantic similarity score of the two input tables and 'prediction_factor_confidence' is the instance of DebugInfo describing confidence of each prediction factor.
+- `table_similarity_score` - This is a instance of SimilarityInfo which contains 'score' and 'prediction_factors_scores'. 'score' is the overall semantic similarity score of the two input tables and 'prediction_factors_scores' is the instance of SimilarityDebugInfo class describing the confidence score and weighted score of each prediction factor.
 - `column_similarity_scores` - This is a dictionary of semantic similarity scores of all column pairs.
-Key being a tuple of column IDs of the column pair and value being the instance of SimilarityInfo, it contains the semantic similarity score between two columns and confidence of each prediction factor.
+Key being a tuple of column IDs of the column pair and value being the instance of SimilarityInfo, it contains the semantic similarity score between two columns and confidence & weighted score of each prediction factor.

 ### Usage of the API
 Find usage of the "check_similarity()" API at following link